MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/call-admission-control/managing-call-admission-control-for-sites.md

 5. On the **Edit** menu, click **Show details**.

-### Viewing Network Site Information by Using Windows PowerShell Cmdlets
+### Viewing network site information by using Windows PowerShell cmdlets

 You can view network site information by using Windows PowerShell and the Get-CsNetworkSite cmdlet.
 This cmdlet can be run either from the Skype for Business Server Management Shell or from a remote session of Windows PowerShell.

 ### To view network site information

-  - To view information about all your network sites, type the following command in the Skype for Business Server Management Shell and then press ENTER:
+  - To view information about all your network sites, type the following command in the Skype for Business Server Management Shell, and then press ENTER:

         Get-CsNetworkSite